wwarthen/FAT/ReadMe.txt

    to SDCC and ZX must be updated for your environment.

- - Note that ff.c (core FatFS code) gneerates quite a few compiler warnings which all appear benign.
+ - Note that ff.c (core FatFS code) gneerates quite a few compiler warnings (all appear to be benign).

 TO DO:
  - Confirm HBIOS is present at startup.

- - Implement DEL and REN functions.

  - Handle existing file collisions with user option prompt.

+ - Handle read-only and system files somehow.

 HISTORY:
  2-May-2019: v0.9 initial release (beta)
+ 7-May-2019: v0.9.1 added REN and DEL (beta)